Ktsiang18/Spectra-VideoGame/README.md

 Video game about color spectrums.
 Created with Unity, coding in C#.

-For sample code check out the sample code folder.
+For C# code samples go to the Sample-Code folder.